poolshark-protocol/docs/site/content/introduction/cover-pools.en.md

 ```

 Combining these values gives us a exponentially increasing market price for each tick of liquidity we auction off.
 The price however should never deviate by more than one tick (e.g. 0.1% for the ETH-USDC 0.05% tier).

-## Claiming Position Rewards

-The way in which `directional liquidity` tracks how much of the user's position has been filled is by using the value `accumEpochLast`.
-That is to say that we know the highest tick at which the user got filled at based on this value.
-If the `accumEpochLast` of a given tick is higher than when the user minted their `Position`, we know that tick has been reached since the user's position got opened.
-This is the crux of how Directional Range AMMs (DAMMs) work.

 <br/><br/>